pavanik83/spring-cloud-config-server/Documents/wdpr-authz-user-guide.md

 	http://]localhost:8080/DemoApplication/CallableServlet

-####Steps:
+####Steps For Running The Demo:

-1. Create the war file of the Demo Application lying in(https://github.disney.com/WDPR-RA-UI/Security-Filter/tree/shanghai/DemoApplication).
+	1. Download the Demo Application project and build  the war file from the git repo(https://github.disney.com/WDPR-RA-UI/Security-Filter/tree/shanghai/DemoApplication).
+	2. Change the scope.json file to contain at least one scope associated with the requesting client.
+	3. Change the auth-config.properties entries to point to the AuthZ server you wish the filter to use.
-2. Deploy the war file in a Tomcat server.3.
+	4. Build the Demo Application war file and deploy it to a Tomcat server
-3. Open DHC  (Developer Tool Extension from Chrome)  in Google Chrome.
+	5. Open DHC  (Developer Tool Extension from Chrome)  in Google Chrome and do the following:
+	6. Obtain a fresh token from the AuthZ server (this can be done by calling the AuthZ server using curl or DHC with the url  https://<stg.authorization.go.com>your authz host ip or DNS>:443/token?grant_type=client_credentials&client_id=<some authz client id>&client_secret=<some AuthZ secret>)
-4. Add the URL localhost:8080/DemoApplication/ in Request text in DHC and chose the method as GET.
+	7. Add the URL localhost:8080/DemoApplication/ in Request text in DHC and chose the method as GET.
-5. Add the Headers "access_token" and value as the new valid Token value (from a call to your AuthZ server),Hit the Send button.
+	8. Add the Headers "access_token" and value as the new valid Token value (from a call to your AuthZ server),Hit the Send button.
-6. In case of valid entry the response status will be return as 200  for invalid toke or not matching scope the response status will be 401.
+	9. In case of valid entry the response status will be 200 and you will get a return value from the Demo Application  of "You have reached the Callable Service Test endpoint! @ Fri May 15 15:23:01 EDT 2015".
+If the token is expired or a required scope (as configured in scopes. json )  is not found  in the passed-token, the response status will be 401 with no returned body..
-7. For the first time the request will be going to the Authz to do the validation for any subsequent hits the value will be pulled from HttpCacheContext till the time the token has valid TTL.

 #### Sample logs from Client: